eddyluursema/modeltrain/DR4018/DR4018_programming/README.md

 * Click in the next screen on the combobox until adress 497 appears so we could operate switch 501 (in Dutch):

 ![screendump in Dutch](./images/SwitchAdress.JPG)

+* Push the programming button on the DR4018
+* Operate switch 501 once
+* The DR4018 now has adress 501

 CV-values of the DR4018 can be read: